HrishiK1107/port-scanner-tool/README.md

 Longitude: 73.8567
 Google Maps Link: https://www.google.com/maps/@18.5204,73.8567,15z
 ```
+6. All logs, including port status, banners, vulnerabilities, and geolocation data, will be saved to ```port_scanner.log```

 ### License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.